oracle/tribuo/README.md

 interested in contributing a new interface, open a GitHub Issue, and we can discuss how it would fit into Tribuo.

-Currently we have interfaces to:
+Currently, we have interfaces to:

 * [LibLinear](https://github.com/bwaldvogel/liblinear-java) - via the LibLinear-java port of the original [LibLinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) (v2.44).
 * [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) - using the pure Java transformed version of the C++ implementation (v3.25).